Informed Consent for Treatment

 Confidentiality

-• Risk of Harm to Others: If a client threatens grave bodily harm or death to another person.
+• Harm to Others: If there is a threat of violence toward another person.

 • Court-Ordered Therapy: Confidentiality may not apply in court-ordered therapy or when providing expert reports to an attorney.